zwcrowley/blackstone/README.md

 scales, that will be inserted into a diverging bar chart with The Mark USA branding.

-**scale_labels** Required, a character vector of levels to set the scale for the plot, accepts a character vector of 3 to 7 items.
+**scale_labels**scale_labels Required, a character vector of labels for the response scale, must be in the desired order, e.g. if you have a 5 item scale of minimal to extensive it should look like this:
+`levels_min_ext <- c("Minimal", "Slight", "Moderate", "Good", "Extensive")`.
+This argument accepts a character vector of 3 to 7 items.

 **overall_n** Logical, default is FALSE.
 If TRUE, returns an overall *n* for all questions that is in the upper left tag of the plot.
 If False,